mapbender/mapbender-documentation/en/functions/basic/legend.rst

 .. image:: ../../../figures/legend_example_toolbar_dialog.png
      :scale: 80

 As always, it is important to set the *Element type* to the appropriate setting - in this case, "dialog".
 In our example, the checkbox *Auto-open* is dismissed.
-Therefore, the legend opens with a click on the button.
+Therefore, the legend opens only with a click on the button.
 This button has to be implemented into the toolbar section.
 For detailed instructions on buttons, see the Mapbender-Documentation page `Button <../misc/button.html>`_.

 The configuration of a button can look like this: